-Thermal-lithosphere thickness is controlled by the lithospheric geotherm, which, in turn, correlates with surface heat flow (Pollack and Chapman, 1977; Pollack et al., 1993; Rudnick et al., 1998; Artemieva, 2006).
+Thermal-lithosphere thickness is controlled by the lithospheric geotherm, which, in turn, correlates with surface heat flow (Artemieva, 2006; Pollack & Chapman, 1977; Pollack et al., 1993; Rudnick et al., 1998).
 This long-recognized global correlation allows us to predict heat-flow values, which can be tested against existing heat-flow data, where available.
-In our calculations of predicted surface heat flow, we adopt geotherms by Pollack and co-authors (1993) and limit our model to the lithospheric mantle.
+In our calculations of predicted surface heat flow, we adopt geotherms by Pollack et al. (1993) and limit our model to the lithospheric mantle.
 This way we avoid making any assumptions on the poorly known crustal heat production.
-For the European continent, the North Atlantic ocean and Greenland the method predicts heat-flow values in tight agreement with borehole measurements (Artemieva, 2019a,b).
+For the European continent, the North Atlantic ocean and Greenland the method predicts heat-flow values in tight agreement with borehole measurements (Artemieva, 2019a, 2019b).

-5.5 Sensitivity analysis
+5.5.
+Sensitivity Analysis

-The major uncertainty in our results originates from the uncertainty of the input parameters, including: i) Moho depth constrained by receiver function studies; ii)

-density contrast across the Moho controlled by the slope of the best fit line in Figure 3a, and iii) reference lithosphere thickness in areas with zero anomalous topography (Figure 4) which is assumed to be known from independent data.
-Here we analyze the uncertainty of our results by calculating the dependence of the calculated lithosphere thermal thickness and predicted heat flow on the various input parameters.
-We present results of the sensitivity tests as values averaged for the entire study region shown in Figure 1 (Table 3) and in a series of maps (Supporting Figures S4-S8).
+The major uncertainty in our results originates from the uncertainty of the input parameters, including: (a) Moho depth constrained by receiver function studies; (b) density contrast across the Moho controlled by the slope of the best fit line in Figure 3a; and (c) reference lithosphere thickness in areas with zero anomalous topography (Figure 4), which is assumed to be known from independent data.
+Here, we analyze the uncertainty of our results by calculating the dependence of the calculated lithosphere thermal thickness and predicted heat flow on the various input parameters.
+We present results of the sensitivity tests as values averaged for the entire study region shown in Figure 1 (Table 3) and in a series of maps (Figures S4-S8 in Supporting Information S1).

-i) We present two tests for the effect of Moho depth: (a) for local and (b) for systematic regional Moho depth uncertainty. (a) For a location with an average regional elevation of ~2.7 km, corresponding to an average regional Moho depth of 52 km (Figure 3a), a change in local Moho depth by \pm 3 km will change anomalous topography by ca. 0.3 km.
-This will result in a change of lithosphere thickness by ca. \pm 30 km (19%) and a change of predicted surface heat flow by \pm 8 mW/m2 (<16%). (b) If the reference value of the Moho depth (i.e. Moho depth at zero topography) is increased by 2 km (a regional systematic shift in the reference Moho depth, purple line in Figure 3a), the calculated lithosphere thickness decreases by 10-30 km (for the whole study region by 13 km on average) with an average increase in the predicted heat flow by 5 mW/m2 (Supporting Figure S7 and Table 3).

-ii) We expect regional variation in the density contrast across the Moho due to variation in the bulk composition of the crust (Wang et al., 2021) and the lithospheric mantle (Xia et al., 2020).
+- 1. We present two tests for the effect of Moho depth: (a) for local and (b) for systematic regional Moho depth uncertainty. (a) For a location with an average regional elevation of ~2.7 km, corresponding to an average regional Moho depth of 52 km (Figure 3a), a change in local Moho depth by ±3 km will change anomalous topography by ca. 0.3 km.
+This will result in a change of lithosphere thickness by ca. ±30 km (19%) and a change of predicted surface heat flow by ±8 mW/m (<16%) (b) If the reference value of the Moho depth (i.e., Moho depth at zero topography). is increased by 2 km (a regional systematic shift in the reference Moho depth, purple line in Figure 3a), the calculated lithosphere thickness decreases by 10-30 km (for the whole study region by 13 km on average) with an average increase in the predicted heat flow by 5 mW/m (Figure S7 in Supporting Information S1 and Table 3). - 2.
+We expect regional variation in the density contrast across the Moho due to variation in the bulk composition of the crust (Wang et al., 2021) and the lithospheric mantle (Xia et al., 2020).
 The slope of the best-fit line between topography and Moho depth (Figure 3a), which links the average in-situ densities of the crust and the lithospheric mantle, determines the calculated anomalous topography and, thereby, controls the lithosphere thermal model.